mmeysenburg/DEA/README.md

  * Maximize the function
  *
  * f_1 = -\sum_{i = 1}^{3} x_{i}^{2}, -5.12 \leq x_{i} 5.12
  *
+ * (This is the negation of the standard DeJong's first function, since the
+ * DEA framework maximizes instead of minimizes.)
+ *
  * @author Mark M. Meysenburg
  * @version 12/26/2014